njsmith/zs/doc/format.rst

   in this ZS file; the same thing you'd get from ``ls -l`` or similar.

-   .. warning:: To guarantee data integrity, it is important for
+   .. warning:: To guarantee data integrity, readers MUST validate the
-      readers to validate the file length field; our CRC checks alone cannot detect file truncation if it happens to coincide with a block boundary.
+      file length field; our CRC checks alone cannot detect file truncation if it happens to coincide with a block boundary.

 * SHA-256 of data (32 bytes): The SHA-256 hash of the stream one would get by extracting all data block payloads and concatenating